braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media.md

 ## About templates and media

-To access Templates and Media, navigate to **Engagement** in your left navigation bar of your Braze account, then select **Templates & Media**.
+To access your templates and media, navigate to **Engagement** in your left navigation bar of your Braze account, then select **Templates & Media**.

 {% alert note %}
 If you are using our [updated navigation]({{site.baseurl}}/navigation), **Templates & Media** is now just **Templates**.
 {% endalert %}

-You can use and manage templates and creative content in Templates & Media for the following features:
+You can use and manage templates and creative content in **Templates & Media** for the following features:

 - **[Email templates][2]**
 - **[Content Blocks][7]**